Marta83/music_productions_complete/README.md

 ```
 http://127.0.0.1:8000/
 ```
 In this page you can manage the productions of the company.
-This is the list of actions you can do and How
+This is the list of actions you can do and how

 - Add a new Album: Click the link "Add album" and you will be redirected to add album form.